 These are the triggers that cause behaviors.
 Parents can usually pick out this part of the roadmap pretty easily:

-Every time I tell her to clean her room she…
+Every time my child is asked to share he… Every time I tell her to clean her room she…

 More often than not, antecedents can be observed right before the behavior occurs.
 Understanding this section of the ABCs will help us better identify when behaviors happen.